JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 The [__Blackfriars Circus__](http://www.barratthomes.co.uk/new-homes/greater-london/H625601-Blackfriars-circus/)
 overlooks the South Bank University campus at the Elephant & Castle and comprises 336 new homes in 5 buildings, ranging up to 27 storeys in height.
-New apartments in latest phase, [Dephini apartments](https://www.barratthomes.co.uk/new-homes/greater-london/H625601-Blackfriars-circus/), have been available since the beginning of the year, starting at £595k for a studio flat.
+New apartments in the latest phase, [Dephini apartments](https://www.barratthomes.co.uk/new-homes/greater-london/H625601-Blackfriars-circus/), have been available since the beginning of the year, starting at £595k for a studio flat.

 The scheme should have provided about 70 social rented homes and 47 shared ownership, in accordance with Southwark's affordable housing policy.
 However, in time-honoured fashion the developer, Barratt Homes, submitted a viability assessment, claiming that only 30% affordable housing was  viable, consisting of 35 shared-ownership homes,8 social rented and 48 affordable rent, at 65% market rent [^1].